dymmond/edgy/docs/reflection/autoreflection.md

 Let's reflect reflection:

 we can reflect tables from database in a model.
-The next step is to retrieve the tables and create reflection models from it.
+The next step is to retrieve the tables and create reflection models from it automatically.
+This can be useful to create interfaces procedural.

 For doing so we have selections via Pattern Models: